 Ambition RTI Lab Programme

 The RTI lab aims to showcase the added value of new products, services and concepts in the field of RTI and develop new applicable knowledge on Real Time Intelligence.
 The ambition is to become the knowledge centre in the Netherlands, where businesses, knowledge institutions and governments cooperate and share knowledge.
-To support this ambition, sinds 2016 HSD partners are welcome to join this initiative and participate in the further development of the RTI lab.
+To support this ambition, sinds 2016 HSD partners are welcome to join projects in this initiative and participate in the further development of the RTI lab.

 Conditions for Participating in RTI Lab Programme